trendscenter/gift/README.md

 [**Complex GIFT**](https://trendscenter.org/trends/software/gift/software/GroupICATv2.0d_complex.zip) - ICA is applied on complex fMRI data.
 Please follow the read me text file instructions for doing complex fMRI ICA analysis.\

+### GIFT BIDS-Apps <a name="secBids"></a>
+If you have your data in BIDS format or you want to run GIFT under a cluster you may want to our GIFT BIDS-Apps [gift-bids](https://github.com/trendscenter/gift-bids).

 ### Screen Shots <a name="secScreen"></a>